HPhuongDo/service-classifier/README.md

 # ServiceClassifier
-This service currently finds common keywords (nouns) between mongo and mysql logs using Apache OpenNLP.
+This service currently finds common keywords (nouns) between mongo and mysql logs using Apache OpenNLP and StanfordNLP.

 ## To start the services and logging (in the background)
 $ ./start.sh